jnotis99/watson-lecture-summaries/README.md

 To locally run the site, `npm start`

-The site built using this package is intended to be deployed using [Netlify](https://www.netlify.com/)
+The site built using this package is intended to be deployed using [Netlify](https://www.netlify.com/).
+It is currently set up to have continuous inegration on any push to the master branch on GitHub.

 ### Ackowledgements

-This starterpack is created using the tutorials from [Dartmouth CS52: Full-Stack Web Development](https://cs52.me)
+The starterpack for this repo was created using the tutorials from [Dartmouth CS52: Full-Stack Web Development](https://cs52.me)